 Saint Paul's Cathedral, or what's left of it, in Macau.
 The city retains its Portuguese architecture, but is very much Asian in its personality.

-On display at the Maitland International Salon of Photography 2017
+Maitland International Salon of Photography 2017

 A small temple complex in the backstreets of Macau City provided a stark contrast to the tenement buildings.
 A young woman stands in the centre of the temple, mesmerised by the vibrant homage to Buddhist and Daoist figures.

 Old world tenements above a symbol of modern consumerism in Macau's old city centre.

 A Bali Aga (original Balinese) displays his fighting rooster with pride.
 In Bali, cock-fighting (tajen) is legal but regulated and is generally associated with specific Hindu ceremonies.

 Avoiding the Las Vegas glitz of Macau, we walked through the old city to a park overlooking these ragged apartments.
 The roof of a small temple and the hills in the distance remind visitors that the spiritual can coexist with the profane.